-NAIF offers for public use a SPICE-enahnced version of the open source visualization tool named Cosmographia.
+NAIF offers for public use a SPICE-enhanced version of the visualization tool Cosmographia.
 This is an interactive tool used to produce 3D visualizations of planet ephemerides, sizes and shapes; spacecraft trajectories and orientations; and instrument field-of-views and footprints.
 Cosmographia has many user controls, allowing one to manage what is displayed, what vantage point is used, and how fast the animation progresses.
-The ESA SPICE Service provides the setup in order to load the ESA Planetary Missions in Cosmographia.
+The ESA SPICE Service provides the setup and instructions to load the SPICE supporteed ESA Missions in Cosmographia.

 Cosmographia originated as primarily a general interest solar system simulator, and it still works wonderfully in that role.
 However, with permission from the tool's author, NAIF is extending the open source Cosmographia tool to make use of SPICE kernels to accurately model the observation geometry of planetary missions for which substantial or complete sets of SPICE data are available.
 With these extensions SPICE-enhanced Cosmographia should also be of interest to professional scientists and engineers.

-- SPICE-enhanced Cosmographia for Linux (64-bit) (547 MB) Compatibility: Built on a machine running Ubuntu 12.04 LTS, but should run under most modern versions of the Linux operating system such as CentOS, RHEL and SUSE.
+- SPICE-enhanced Cosmographia for Linux (64-bit) (636 MB) Compatibility: Built on a machine running Ubuntu 16, but should run under most modern versions of the Linux operating system such as CentOS, RHEL and SUSE.

 We recommend you to get the zipped package for all missions and then focus on the catalog files of the mission of your interest.
 This package contains a README text file that should be enough to setup Cosmographia for ESA Planetary missions.
 This file is also available here.
 May this file not be enough you can find more detailed information on how to setup SPICE-enhanced Cosmographia in the following presentation.

 The Cosmographia on-line guide is available here.
 This guide is provided by NAIF and it contains all the informatio you might need to use Cosmographia.